MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 ## Conclusion

 In this article, Contoso refactored the SmartHotel360 application in Azure by migrating the application front-end VM to two Azure App Service web apps.
-The application database was migrated to an Azure SQL Managed Instance.
+The application database was migrated to an Azure SQL managed instance.